VRSEN/chatgpt-plugins-tutorial/README.md

+# ChatGPT Plugins Tutorial
-# This is a FastAPI-based project that demonstrates how to search a Pinecone database and use OpenAI for text embeddings.
+This is a FastAPI-based project that demonstrates how to create your own contextual Q&A chatgpt plugin.
 The application can be deployed to Google Cloud Run.

 ## Prerequisites
 * Python 3.9